pivotal/docs-tap/uninstall.hbs.md

 # Uninstall Tanzu Application Platform

-This document describes how to uninstall Tanzu Application Platform packages from the Tanzu Application Platform package repository.
+This document tells you how to uninstall Tanzu Application Platform (commonly known as TAP) packages from your Tanzu Application Platform package repository.

 To uninstall Tanzu Application Platform: